All Products

 1. Go to the Data Verification page.

-• For an existing DTS task, perform the following steps:
+• For an existing DTS instance:

 3. On the Basic Information or Task Management page, click Create Verification Task.